Peak 10356

 Peak 10356 viewed from the northeast ridge of Peak 10340.

-Peak 10356 ass viewed from the Northeast Ridge of Peak 10340.
+Peak 10356 as viewed from the northeast ridge of Peak 10340

 Traverse from Peak 10340, Class 2

 The traverse from Peak 10340 has a few obstacles below the summit.
 These obstacles can be skirted by scrambling through loose talus or climbed directly over some rocky outcrops (Class 3).
-From the summit of Peak 10340, follow the connecting ridge north to the saddle then climb up the South Ridge.
+From the summit of Peak 10340, follow the connecting ridge north to the saddle then climb up the south ridge.
 This saddle can also be reached from the end of Fall Creek Road via game trails without too much difficulty.

 Looking north from the summit of Peak 10340 to the connecting saddle with peak 10356.